 While the shift from paper copies to digital storage has enabled organizations to increase efficiency in countless ways, bad actors have also launched countless attacks to steal private information.
 In order to protect this valuable data, many industries now have cybersecurity regulations.
 HIPAA has been expanded for healthcare and NERC applies to the utilities and energy sector, and higher education institutions must adhere to HEOA, to name a few.
 With so many new or expanded regulations—from SOX to the GDPR to the CMMC, cybersecurity teams have the added task of maintaining compliance, often with no new headcount to help with additional work.

-It’s no surprise that, according to the 2020 Pen Testing Report, 67% of the cybersecurity professionals surveyed reported that compliance was the primary reason that they performed pen tests.
+It’s no surprise that, according to the 2023 Pen Testing Report, 93% of respondents reported pen testing was at least somewhat important for their compliance initiatives.
 Why is pen testing a key component of compliance initiatives, and what is the best strategy for meeting this requirement?

 Why is Pen Testing So Crucial for Compliance?